webbynode/doorway/README.md

 # Doorway

-Provides a sane set of utility methods to provision remote servers over SSH and SCP.
+Sane set of utility methods to provision remote servers over SSH and SCP.

 ## Installation